multiversx/multiversx-improvement-documents/economicsV2.md

 **Evaluation, rebalancing, governance**

-*Every year, the distribution model is re-evaluated, as well as KPIs and targets will undergo a governance vote to adjust distribution for the next year based on the newest available data.
+*Every year, the distribution model, along with its KPIs and targets will undergo a governance vote to adjust distribution for the next year based on the newest available data.
 Through this process, allocation buckets can be changed or removed, new allocation buckets can be added, and allocation percentages can be changed based on agreed-upon targets.
 A full governance vote will take place each year, with an annual report for the existing system publicly shared, recorded onchain, audited, and verified.*